getfem/getfem/doc/sphinx/source/project/libdesc.rst

 All sources are located in the :file:`interface/src` directory.
-The interface is composed of one large library ``getfemint`` (which stands for getfem interaction), which is acts as a layer above the |gf| library, and is used by both the python and matlab interfaces.
+The interface is composed of one large library ``getfemint`` (which stands for getfem interaction), which acts as a layer above the |gf| library, and is used by the python, matlab and scilab interfaces.

 This interface is not something that is generated automatically from c++ sources (as that could be the case with tools such as swig).
 It is something that has